C4l1b4n/FairScan/README.md

 2. Nmap all-ports-scan's speed increased by adding --min-rate 3000 (now it's very fast).
 3. A bunch of selected NSE scripts are run after the all-ports-scan.
 No bruteforcing or autopwn scripts are on the list.

+## Update (25/01/2022)
+Now target's hostname can be added using -H parameter.
+Hostname is used by gobuster and curl to get better results.

 ## Requirments
 ```